 - Developmental delays

-Fetal acidosis is sometimes caused by medical malpractice.
-Examples of negligent actions that may lead to hypoxia and fetal acidosis include improper use of an epidural or labor-enhancing drug or early/unnecessary amniotomy.
-There can also be serious consequences if medical professionals fail to treat underlying issues such as preeclampsia, or do not monitor for and promptly respond to signs of fetal distress.
+Fetal acidosis is often caused by medical malpractice.
+Examples of negligent actions that may lead to hypoxia and fetal acidosis include improper use of an epidural or labor-enhancing drug or early/unnecessary amniotomy (2).
+There can also be serious consequences if medical professionals fail to treat issues such as umbilical cord prolapse, or do not monitor for and promptly respond to signs of fetal distress.
 Many cases of severe hypoxia and acidosis result from the failure to provide an emergency C-section when one is indicated.

 Free Case Review | Available 24/7 | No Fee Until We Win

 Press the Live Chat button on your browser